The spectral gluing theorem revisited

 \sec{Introduction}

-Let $X$ be a smooth complete curve over an algebraically closed field $\kk$ of characteristic zero.
-Let $G$ be a connected reductive algebraic group over $\kk$ and $\LSG$ the derived stack of de Rham $G$-local systems on $X$.
+Let $X$ be a smooth connected complete curve over a ground field $\kk$, algebraically closed and of characteristic zero.
+Let $G$ be a connected reductive group over $\kk$ and $\LSG$ the derived stack of de Rham $G$-local systems on $X$.
+We choose a Borel subgroup $B \subseteq G$, regarded as fixed throughout.

 \sssec{}